technicallyagd/unpack/readme.md

 ### Potentially Breaking Change

 - Since the old API has actually caused conflicts with other packages, `unpack`, `vunpack`, and `lunpack` are not exported as part of the main package anymore.
-If you still wants to use them for some reason, please `import unpack/deprecating` instead.
+If you still want to use them for some reason, please `import unpack/deprecating` instead.

 ## Installation